-- Details of the branch office: Registered address, local representative, the parent company’s particulars and other relevant information.
+(1) Details of the branch office: Registered address, local representative, the parent company’s particulars, and other relevant information.

 Branch office registration in Hong Kong includes two important steps as the followings:

-- The name must be the same as that of the parent company, but the chose name cannot be identical or similar to an existing name found in “the Index of Company Names” in Companies Registry.
-For this reason, name check should be done in advance
+- The name must be the same as that of the parent company, but the chosen name cannot be identical or similar to an existing name found in “the Index of Company Names” in the Companies Registry.
+For this reason, name checks should be done in advance

 - The name must not infringe on trademarks